haka-security/haka/doc/user/tool_suite_hakactl.rst

     Put a running daemon in interactive mode

     .. seealso:: See :doc:`\debug` for more information about the debugger and the interactive mode.

+.. option:: console

+    Remotely execute Lua commands on a running daemon.

+    .. seealso:: See :doc:`\console` for more information about the possibilities of the console.